The history of money is several thousand years old. But do we know its evolution? How was it created? How does it work? Its influence?

 The questions that revolve around this social link are of little interest to the average person.
 Yet money structures our economic and political models.

 In the classical sense of the term, it is an instrument of payment in force in a given place and time.
 According to Aristotle, it is a unit of account, a store of value and an intermediary for exchanges.
 Beyond these three functions, it is composed of a single aspect: trust.
 Money relies only on the trust of its users.
+Above all, money relies on the trust of its users, whether or not it is a value in itself.
 In a market economy, this is a fundamental element in the proper conduct of politics in the broad sense.
 To paraphrase Michel Aglietta - an illustrious 21st century economist - trust in money is the alpha and omega of society.
 The fact that the many inflationary and financial crises in history have been followed by large-scale reforms is therefore not surprising...
 Confidence was lost, and it had to be restored.

 So why are the recent financial crashes an exception?
 What were the reforms of previous centuries?
 What were the dominant schools of economic thought?
 A brief look at the evolution of the monetary system, especially since the 19th century, will give us some answers.